-Mental illness in athletes may relate directly to the athlete’s sport, or it may have nothing to do with the sport.
-There are 3 possible relationships between the athlete’s sport and their mental illness:
+Mental illness in student-athletes may relate directly to the athlete’s sport, or it may have nothing to do with the sport.
+There are 3 possible relationships between the student-athlete’s sport and their mental illness:

-- The illness is caused or worsened by the sport (for example, an athlete who develops an eating disorder directly related to wanting to be thin for their sport)
+- The illness is caused or worsened by the sport (for example, a student-athlete who develops an eating disorder directly related to wanting to be thin for their sport)

-- The athlete chooses the sport as a way to cope with the mental illness (for example, the athlete with anxiety who finds that running helps them to feel less anxious)
+- The student-athlete chooses the sport as a way to cope with the mental illness (for example, the student-athlete with anxiety who finds that running helps them to feel less anxious)

 - The sport and the mental illness are completely coincidental and have nothing to do with each other